-The quantity $a = \lambda \overline{T}$ is called the (offered) traffic intensity or load of the traffic.
+$a = \lambda \bar{T}$ is called the (offered) traffic intensity or load of the traffic.

 • Traffic intensity is a pure number, but in order to emphasize the context one often denotes as its "unit" erlang or erl (as a tribute to the Danish pioneer of traffic theory, A.K.
 Erlang).